-I am a Professor in the Department of Spanish and Portuguese Languages and Cultures at Princeton University.
-I came to the United States in 2002, after academic training in Brazil (Unicamp) and France (Université de Versailles Saint-Quentin-en-Yvelines).
-Since then, I have lectured in several countries and have been a visiting professor in Brazil.
-Moving between places and disciplines has left a mark on my work, in which I combine literature and cultural history.
+I came to Princeton in 2002, after completing my academic training in Brazil (Unicamp) and France (Université de Versailles St-Quentin-en-Yvelines).
+Since then, I have lectured and taught in several countries.
+Moving between places and disciplines has profoundly shaped my scholarly work, in which I combine literature and cultural history.

-I have a blog where I post my contributions to newspapers and magazines, as well as some occasional pieces.
-It’s called Pena vadia, which means a wandering, but also a trampish pen.
+Apart from texts, videos, and photographs, I have a blog on this site where I post my contributions to magazines and newspapers, as well as some occasional pieces.
+It’s called pena vadia, which means a wandering, trampish pen.